QuoteMedia Announces 16% Revenue Growth for 2022

-PHOENIX, March 31, 2023 (GLOBE NEWSWIRE) -- QuoteMedia, Inc. QMCI, a leading provider of market data and financial applications, announced financial results for the fiscal year ended December 31, 2022.
+/EIN News/ -- PHOENIX, March 31, 2023 (GLOBE NEWSWIRE) -- QuoteMedia, Inc. (OTCQB: QMCI), a leading provider of market data and financial applications, announced financial results for the fiscal year ended December 31, 2022.

 QuoteMedia provides banks, brokerage firms, private equity firms, financial planners and sophisticated investors with a more economical, higher quality alternative source of stock market data and related research information.
 We compete with several larger legacy organizations and a modest community of other smaller companies.
 QuoteMedia provides comprehensive market data services, including streaming data feeds, on-demand request-based data (XML/JSON), web content solutions (financial content for website integration) and applications such as Quotestream Professional desktop and mobile.